Hepatoblastoma (Brief information)

 Over the past 10 to 20 years, the options of chemotherapy could be significantly optimised, so that improved cure rates for patients with hepatoblastoma are increasingly achieved.
 According to the German Childhood Cancer Registry, a total of about 85 % of all hepatoblastoma patients achieve cure (10-year survival).
 Individual prognosis, however, depends primarily on the stage of the disease at the time of diagnosis and, thus, on the risk group the patient has been assigned to:

 Patients in risk groups “very low” and “low” have the most favourable prognosis.
 Since their disease usually responds very well to chemotherapy, the probability of a total tumour resection is over 90 %, with correspondingly high survival rates (5-year-survival rate of 90 %).
 Patients with “medium risk” have a 5-year-survival rate of about 70 to 80 %, whereas patients with “high risk” have shown a 5-year-survival rate of 50 to 60 and thus a less favourable prognosis.
-The liver tumour experts are hoping for an increase in cure rates due to the PHITT-study.
+The liver tumour experts are hoping for an increase in cure rates due to the PHITT-study and the current interim recommendations.

 Note: The survival rates mentioned in the text above are statistical values.
 Therefore, they only provide information on the total cohort of patients with osteosarcoma.
 They do not predict individual outcomes.
 Please ask the doctor, who is responsible for your child, for competent information on her individual prognosis.